 Registration and Process Filing

-A commercial processor, when first engaging in the manufacture, processing, or packing of acidified foods in any state must register with the FDA on Form FDA 2541 (Food Canning Establishment Registration; 21 CFR 108.25).
-This form must be filed not later than 10 days after the firm engages in operations.
+When first engaging in the manufacture, processing, or packing of acidified foods in any state, a commercial processor must register with the FDA on Form FDA 2541 (Food Canning Establishment Registration; 21 CFR 108.25).
+This form must be filed no later than ten (10) days after the firm engages in operations.

-In addition, the firm must file a scheduled process with the FDA on Form FDA 2541a not later than 60 days after registration, and before packing any new product.
+In addition, the firm must file a scheduled process with the FDA on Form FDA 2541e no later than 60 days after registration and before packing any new product.
 These forms are available from FDA.
-Firms already registered and engaged in the processing of acidified foods need only file Form FDA 2541a, for each new acidified food in each container size.
-Registration and process filing forms are available from FDA by writing:
+Firms already registered and engaged in the processing of acidified foods need only file Form FDA 2541e, for each new acidified food in each container size.
+Registration and process filing are done electronically.

 The processor must fulfill all of the requirements for registration, as well as mandatory portions of 21 CFR 114, namely: